FruitieX/nodeplayer/README.md

 which might need some configuration before use. (uses a throwaway API key by default)

-All modules can be updated by running `npm update -g`
+All modules can be updated by running `nodeplayer -u`

 ### The nodeplayer project
 * [nodeplayer](https://github.com/FruitieX/nodeplayer) The core music player component